alchemyplatform/aa-sdk/site/packages/aa-signers/fireblocks/constructor.md

 `FireblocksProviderConfig` takes in the following parameters:

-- `apiKey: string` -- a web3Auth client ID.
+- `apiKey: string` -- a Fireblocks API Key.
 You can get one at the [Fireblocks Developer Dashboard](https://developers.fireblocks.com/docs/quickstart#api-user-creation).

 - `privateKey: string`-- Fireblocks API private key for signing requests.